italiangrid/storm/_includes/gridftp-process-monitor.md

 #### Client (read data)

-The client is the host that read data published by all servers, as retrived from the name server:
+The client is the host that reads data published by all servers, as retrived from the name server:

 *  jdim.so have to be included in JAVA\_LIBRARY\_PATH
 *  DIM\_DNS\_NODE have to be setted to the nameserver